dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 ## Error handling details

 Problems with the startup hook should be fairly straightforward to diagnose.
-All of these exceptionts will contain the startup hook path (`System.StartupHookProvider.ProcessStartupHooks`) on the stack trace.
+All of these exceptions will contain the startup hook path (`System.StartupHookProvider.ProcessStartupHooks`) on the stack trace.
 They fall into the following categories: